 - Kowalec K, Wright GEB, Drögemöller BI, Aminkeng F, Bhavsar AP, Kingwell E, Yoshida EM, Traboulsee A, Marrie RA, Kremenchutzky M, Campbell TL, Duquette P, Chalasani N, Wadelius M, Hallberg P, Xia Z, De Jager P, Ross CJD, Tremlett H, Carleton BC.
 (2018) Common variation near IRF6 is associated with IFN-̟ß-induced liver injury in multiple sclerosis.
 Nat Genet, 50(8) :1081-85.

 - Kowalec K, Kingwell E, Carruthers R, Marrie RA, Traboulsee A, Bernatsky S, Ross CJD, Carleton B, Tremlett H. (2017) Application of pharmacogenomics to investigate adverse drug reactions to the disease-modifying treatments for multiple sclerosis: a case-control study protocol for dimethyl fumarate induced lymphopenia.
 BMJ Open, 7(5): e016276.

+Our first project was a study comparing therapy persistence for different methotrexate-based treatments.
 We built a modern and flexible electronic data capture (EDC) system enabled for real-time data entry within the clinical encounter.
 The EDC system supports multiple devices and platforms (e.g. desktop, tablet, mobile phones, IOS, Android etc.).
 All sites are provided with one or more tablets for data entry.
 The EDC program also allows for:

 - Within form and cross-form real-time data logic checks